Best Tools To Monitor Linux

 As a system administrator monitoring systems is very important job.
 Actually we can state that half of system administrating is monitoring and anticipating systems and their events.
-In this tutorial we will look Linux monitoring tools and their features.
-As I know there is a lot of tools to monitor and debug Linux system, network, disk, process and applications so I have categorized them like below
+In this tutorial, we will look at Linux monitoring tools and their features.
+As I know there is a lot of tools to monitor and debug Linux system, network, disk, process, and applications so I have categorized them like below

-Nagios is popular general monitoring platform.
-It is a platform because it have Log and Network Analyzer applications.
+Nagios is a popular general monitoring platform.
+It is a platform because it has Log and Network Analyzer applications.
 Nagios provides powerful monitoring engine.
-Management console is web based.
+The management console is web-based.
 It supports statics as graphs.
-Nagios collect monitoring metrics through agents, syslog or similar protocols.
+Nagios collect monitoring metrics through agents, Syslog or similar protocols.
 Nagios also provides configuration wizards to automatically deploy and configure agents.

-Zenoss is similar product to Nagios but it provides up to date technologies because it is new comer according to Nagios.
+Zenoss is a similar product to Nagios but it provides up to date technologies because it is newcomer according to Nagios.
 Zenoss is a platform too.
-Current version of Zenoss provides Resource Manager to manage monitoring clients, Service impact to manage service related issues, Analytics and Core which is main part of Zenoss.
+The current version of Zenoss provides Resource Manager to manage monitoring clients, Service impact to manage service-related issues, Analytics, and Core which is main part of Zenoss.

-Atop is an interactive monitor to view Linux subsystem.
-It shows critical hardware resource from performance point of view.
-I lists information about CPU, memory, disk and network.
+Atop is an interactive monitor to view the Linux subsystem.
+It shows critical hardware resource from a performance point of view.
+I lists information about CPU, memory, disk, and network.

-Dstat is graphical tool which have a lot of different configurations.
+Dstat is a graphical tool which has a lot of different configurations.
 By default information about CPU usage, disk read and write, network receive and send, memory information is printed periodically with eye-candy manner.

 Psacct / Acct

 Psacct or alternatively acct is used to monitor user activity.
-Psacct runs as a daemons and watch activities about users and resource usage.
+Psacct runs as a daemon and watches activities about users and resource usage.

-Top is a top command used by Linux system administrators.
+The top is a top command used by Linux system administrators.
 It is provided by default most of the distributions.
-Top is process and memory specific monitoring tool and provides useful information about CPU usage, memory usage, top process by CPU, memory etc. Also provides general system load information.
+The top is process and memory specific monitoring tool and provides useful information about CPU usage, memory usage, top process by CPU, memory, etc. Also provides general system load information.

-Htop is another popular console based monitoring tool.
-Htop have some basic graphics about CPU cores also have ability to sort, nice, kill, search processes.
+Htop is another popular console-based monitoring tool.
+Htop has some basic graphics about CPU cores also have the ability to sort, nice, kill, search processes.

-Itop is similar to the top but it show metric from disk io point of view.
+Itop is similar to the top but it shows metric from disk io point of view.
 Iotop provides information about total disk read, actual disk read, total disk write and actual disk write.

 Iostat provides general information about tps, total read and total write information, CPU loads of user, system.
 Also current CPU count

-Tcpdump is very popular tool used to capture network traffic and provides statics about these capture.
-There are different type of capture types supported by tcpdump like cap, pcap, ngcap .
+Tcpdump is a very popular tool used to capture network traffic and provides statics about these capture.
+There is a different type of capture types supported by tcpdump like cap, pcap, ngcap .
 Tcpdump can filter while capturing.
-These filters can be anything related TCP, IP and Host related information like source, destination ip and port, host name, flags etc.
+These filters can be anything related TCP, IP and Host related information like source, destination IP and port, host name, flags etc.

 Netstat is another popular tool to print network connections, routing tables, interface statics, masquerade connections etc. Especially useful for listing listening ports and established network connections.

-Iftop provides simple screen about active network connections.
-Also information about Transmitted packets, Received packets, Total packets can be found
+Iftop provides a simple screen about active network connections.
+Also, information about Transmitted packets, Received packets, Total packets can be found

-Vnstat can provides network bandwidth usage information.
+Vnstat can provide network bandwidth usage information.
 Vnstat provides historical information about previous months with received, transmitted and total

 Nload or Network Load displays the current network usage.
-Nload is an console based application.
-There is some visualization to show current bandwidth usage and provides information total network usage.
+Nload is a console-based application.
+There is some visualization to show current bandwidth usage and provides information on total network usage.

 Tcptrack provides information about TCP specific issues.
 This little tool list client and server addresses with the TCP connection state and speed information.